joemmalatesta/joemmalatesta/src/lib/posts/winning-hackathons.md

 ### What does a win mean, anyway?

 I say all of this just to say that winning prizes doesn't actually matter.
 At an event like this, there are dozens of ways to "win".
 For some people, winning could be meeting new people, learning a new skill, or even just doing the midnight karaoke.
 Anecdotally, I have a friend who won in a completely different way.
-He spent all of his time at hackathons meeting people and before he had ever won a prize, he secured an internship from connection he made at a hackathon.
+He spent all of his time at hackathons meeting people and before he had ever won a prize, he secured an internship from a connection he made at a hackathon.
 In order to compete for prizes, I always had to give up some of the more fun things hackathons have to offer.